maplibre/maplibre-rs/docs/src/development-guide/how-to-run.md

 ### Windows

 Windows has two additional prerequisites to be able to run.
-You will need CMake, Visual Studio c++ build tools and the sqlite3.lib.
+You will need CMake, Visual Studio C++ build tools and the sqlite3 library.

 Install [CMake](https://cmake.org/download/) and add it to your path environment variables.

-For the c++ build tools, download the [Visual Studio 2022 Build tools](https://visualstudio.microsoft.com/downloads/) from the Microsoft website.
-After the download, while installing the Build tools, make sure that you select the *c++ build tools*.
+For the C++ build tools, download the [Visual Studio 2022 Build tools](https://visualstudio.microsoft.com/downloads/) from the Microsoft website.
+After the download, while installing the Build tools, make sure that you select the *C++ build tools*.

 To install sqlite3 you need to build the sqlite3.lib manually with the following [steps](https://gist.github.com/zeljic/d8b542788b225b1bcb5fce169ee28c55).
 This will generate a .lib file that